 - The family must comply with the terms of the mortgage securing debt incurred to purchase the home, or any refinancing of such debt. - The family may not convey or transfer ownership of the home, except for purposes of financing, refinancing, or pending settlement of the estate of a deceased family member.
-Use and occupancy of the home are subject to 24 CFR 982.551 (h) and (i). - The family must supply information to the PHA or HUD as specified in 24 CFR 982.551(b).
-The family must further supply any information required by the PHA or HUD concerning mortgage financing or refinancing, sale or transfer of any interest in the home, or homeownership expenses. - The family must notify the PHA before moving out of the home. - The family must notify the PHA if the family defaults on the mortgage used to purchase the home. - No family member may have any ownership interest in any other residential property. - The family must comply with the obligations of a participant family described in 24 CFR 982.551, except for the following provisions which do not apply to assistance under the homeownership option: 24 CFR 982.551(c), (d), (e), (f), (g) and (j).
+Use and occupancy of the home are subject to 24 CFR 982.551 (h) and (i). - The family must supply information to the CCHA or HUD as specified in 24 CFR 982.551(b).
+The family must further supply any information required by the CCHA or HUD concerning mortgage financing or refinancing, sale or transfer of any interest in the home, or homeownership expenses. - The family must notify the CCHA before moving out of the home. - The family must notify the CCHA if the family defaults on the mortgage used to purchase the home. - The family must provide the CCHA with information on any satisfaction or payment of the mortgage debt. - No family member may have any ownership interest in any other residential property. - The family must comply with the obligations of a participant family described in 24 CFR 982.551, except for the following provisions which do not apply to assistance under the homeownership option: 24 CFR 982.551(c), (d), (e), (f), (g) and (j).